Gabrielferreirasl/trybers-and-dragons/README.md

+## Description

 In this project I used Typescript, the principles of SOLID architecture and the principles of POO in a framework for role-playing games (RPG).